LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

 ## References

 - This work was assisted by OpenAI’s ChatGPT and Microsoft's Copilot for providing insights and clarifying key concepts, and for guidance on aspects of repository structure and formatting.
+- Further references can be found in the documentation within the source files.